What is internal benchmarking?

 Despite initial preference for favouring industry benchmarks, there is a growing trend of moving towards internal benchmarking.

-Today’s benchmarking options
+Today’s internal and external benchmarking options

 Typically many organisations opt to compare their employee survey and engagement survey results against an industry benchmark.
 Such benchmarks generally comprise of industry mates, one or two of a company’s competitors and additional similar companies.